ArpanOP11/Restaurent_Menu_and_Order_Management_System/README.md

-# 🍽️ **Restaurant POS System**
+# 🍽️ **Restaurant ]**

-A full-featured **Restaurant POS System** built using the **MERN Stack** to streamline restaurant operations, enhance customer experience, and manage orders, payments, and inventory with ease.
+A full-featured **Restaurant Menu and Order Management System System** built using the **MERN Stack** to streamline restaurant operations, enhance customer experience, and manage orders, payments, and inventory with ease.

 ## ✨ **Features**